dmics/adding-extracting/readme.md

 *Sometimes we get page images, but what we really need is plain text.
 Tesseract is free OCR software available in lots of languages that can generate text from images at a large scale.*

-Navigate to the sevenagesofwoman folder (/Desktop/project/corpora/sevenagesofwoman)
+Navigate to the sevenagesofwoman folder (`$ cd Desktop/project/corpora/sevenagesofwoman`)

 `$ cd sevenagesofwoman`